ast-hugger/3plus4/_posts/2009-02-22-a-taste-of-nested-classes-intermission.md

 now really means

 ```
-^Ïƒ self foo: Ïƒ nil
+^? self foo: ? nil
 ```

-with Ïƒ denoting a reference to (usually!) the receiver unrepresentable in the language syntax.
+with ? denoting a reference to (usually!) the receiver unrepresentable in the language syntax.
 We use the fact that an empty method effectively reads as

 ```
-^Ïƒ
+^?
 ```

-to grab that elusive Ïƒ in the `self` method.
+to grab that elusive ? in the `self` method.

 `super` is more complicated because it doesn't denote a separate object but rather `self` with a special mode of message lookup.
 However, even that can be lifted from language magic into a reflective implementation at the library level: